 These show a variety of placement…”SAN DIEGO” melts into the slogan on California; a sticker of undetermined meaning blocks Connecticut; the Indiana plate here was almost certainly on the car of a State Farm agent or customer; a waving American flag seems proper for a Kentucky plate promoting an American blue-collar job; the Massachusetts veteran displays patriotism and specifies which war the motorist served in; and a Mississippi resident slaps a metal “Jesus fish” on the magnolia separator.
-The North Dakota contains an American flag sticker in the upper left corner, and the plate is also unusual because it is supposed to be a peach-colored background (I have yet to find an exemption like this).

 III.
 Cracked Up

 The elements, a trip to the junkyard, or (hopefully not) an attempted theft are all reasons these stickers are not intact (note: Georgia should have the county sticker “ROCKDALE”).
 The yellow Colorado truck plate was issued in 1975; the sticker should be placed in an upper corner but instead it’s plastered unsuccessfully over the “75.”
 New Hampshire is a combination Cracked Up and Layers.

 Some states, including California and Nevada, allow plates to be revalidated indefinitely.
 That means that a resident of such states can pile up quite the sticker count if the car lasts.
 California XEG 549 dates back to the 1960’s, and Nevada BKO215 has a similar length of usage.
 California 4EXN573 has one sticker off-kilter.
 Georgia ADW 7216 reveals two different county stickers, meaning likely the resident moved during the plate’s tenure.